sasjs/cli.sasjs.io/docs/deploy.md

 3 - API: use the SAS APIs

-2nd and 3rd options can be configured and executed with a single:
+2nd and 3rd options can be configured and executed with a single command:

 ```
-sasjs deploy
+sasjs deploy [targetName]
 ```
 or:
 ```
-sasjs d
+sasjs d [targetName]
 ```

 You can compile, build and deploy using:
 ```
-sasjs cbd [targetNamme]
+sasjs cbd [targetName]
 ```
 If you don't specify a target (eg `sas9` or `viya`) then the first target in the `sasjsconfig.json` file is used.